-In years 1 to 6 children are given the opportunity to learn in the school grounds for a half term, with visiting teachers who have expertise in using the outdoor environment for education.
+In years 1 to 6 children are given the opportunity to learn in the Forest school area in our grounds for half a term.
+Specialist teachers visit weekly and teach the children a variety of skills including shelter building and fire making.